fairlearn/fairlearn/docs/user_guide/adversarial.rst

 Training
 ~~~~~~~~
 Adversarial Learning is inherently difficult because of various issues,
 such as mode collapse, divergence, and diminishing gradients.
+Mode collapse
+is the scenario where the predictor learns to produce one output, and because
+it does this relatively well, it will never learn any other output.
+Diminishing
+gradients are common as well, and could be due to an adversary that is trained
+too well in comparison to the predictor.
 Such problems
-have been studied extensively by others, so we encourage you to find remedies
+have been studied extensively by others, so we encourage the user to find remedies
 elsewhere from more extensive sources.
 As a general rule of thumb,
-training adversarially is best done slowly while ensuring the
+training adversarially is best done with a lower and possibly decaying learning
+rate while ensuring the
 losses remain balanced, and keeping track of validation accuracies every few
-iterations may save you a lot of headaches.
+iterations may save you a lot of headaches if the model suddenly diverges or
+collapses.

 Additionally, we can provide two specific pieces of advice regarding training
 this specific model.